electronf99/eric-LCD-BT-thingy/README.md

-# BLE Thingy for Eric's Wacky LCD
+## BLE Thingy for Eric's Wacky LCD

+# If you are reading this then you are probabaly Eric.

-## Eric's not quite right jumbo LCD1602 with BL pins at the wrong end
+### Eric's not quite right jumbo LCD1602 with BL pins at the wrong end

 More stuff built with things laying around (including some of the code).